Back to Articles Main Page | NLP Plus Home Page

 Personality Disorders

 Currently, there are ten distinct personality disorders identified in the DSM-IV.
-The following is my personal commentary on these ten.
+The following is my commentary on these ten.

 1. Antisocial Personality DisorderSometimes called psychopaths or sociopaths.
 Lack of regard for rules and authority.
 Lack of empathy for others.
 Low social instinct.
 Extremely high survival instinct.
 Absence of empathy.
 Casual attitude towards sex.
 Obvious inability to get along with others or abide by societal rules.
 Very dominant behavior.